andreiatrianon/github-portfolio-app/README.md

 # GitHub Portfolio App

 Project of a GitHub portfolio app.
-The goal of this project is to create an app that connect to the [GitHub API](https://developer.github.com/), and list all public repositories from an user, and the last commits for the repositories.
+The goal of this project is to create an app that connects to the [GitHub API](https://developer.github.com/), and lists all the public repositories and the last commits of an user.

 ## version 1.0.0

-- list all public repositories from an user, and the 20 last commits for the repositories;
+- lists all public repositories and the 20 last commits of an user;
 - search field for filtering the commits by the term inserted into the field.

 ## Getting Started

-Download this repository to get you a copy of the project up and following the instructions bellow to run on your local machine for development and testing purposes.
+Download this repository to get you a copy of the project and follow the instructions bellow to run it on your local machine for development and testing purposes.

 ### Installing